ValeriyTyutyunnik/PL-SQL-PackageGenerator/README.md

 ## How to use
 Procedure and Function descriptions with input and output parameters are located in package definition script.

-Additional script with examples is available in "examples" directory (in development)
+Additional script with examples is available in "examples" directory

 ## How it works
 The application can be use to create package with lot of simple functions and procedures for working with one table.